Homomorphic Encryption

 enabling direct computation on encrypted data , it ensures complete

-confidentiality while meeting compliance requirements, such as GDPR and
+while meeting compliance requirements, such as GDPR and

 CCPA .